Symphonize 3D Semantic Scene Completion with Contextual Instance Queries: Conclusion

 \section{Conclusion}

-In this paper, this paper presents \name{}, a novel paradigm for 3D semantic scene completion that leverages contextual instance queries to enhance the semantic understanding of scene volumes.
-By incorporating query representations, our approach aggregates instance-centric semantics as well as scene context from both images and volumes, mitigating the limitations posed by geometric ambiguity in previous voxel-wise modeling methods.
-Extensive experiments conducted on the SemanticKITTI dataset demonstrate the effectiveness of \name{}, especially in obtaining superior semantics within the scene.
-We hope that \name{} paradigm can inspire future research and contribute to advancements in scene perception.
+In this paper, we introduced Symphonies, a novel paradigm for 3D Semantic Scene Completion.
+Symphonies effectively integrates instance-centric semantics and scene context from both images and volumes, addressing the limitations posed by geometric ambiguity in prior voxel-wise modeling methods.
+Extensive experiments demonstrate the superiority of our approach over existing methods.
+We anticipate Symphonies to inspire future research and contribute to advancements in autonomous driving and 3D perception.

-\paragraph{Broader Impacts and Limitations.} We envision that the introduction of instance-centric representations in our paradigm contributes to future research.
-However, it is noteworthy that our work is a preliminary demonstration and serves as an initial step toward the application of instance queries.
-There remain several limitations, such as the lack of instance-level annotations, which may affect the performance of query-based methods.
-Additionally, our experiments primarily focus on the SemanticKITTI dataset, and we have yet to extensively evaluate on other recently released datasets like SemanticTartanAir~\cite{OccDepth} and OpenOcc~\cite{OpenOcc}.
-Moreover, the heavy computation burden hinders its real-time applicability.
-Despite these limitations, we believe that our paradigm holds promise for advancing the field of SSC.
+\paragraph{Broader Impacts and Limitations.} We envision that the incorporation of instance-centric representations in our paradigm will contribute to future research, especially within the context of end-to-end paradigm in UniAD~\cite{UniAD} and spur autonomous driving.
+However, it is essential to acknowledge that our work represents an initial step in leveraging instance-centric queries.
+Limitations, such as the absence of instance-level annotations, may affect the performance of instance-based methods.
+Our future endeavors aim to extend this paradigm to multi-view and temporal scenarios.
+Despite these limitations, we believe that our paradigm holds promise in advancing the field of SSC.